netsec-ethz/scion-tutorials/content/apps/remote_sig.md

 {% include alert type="Hint" content="
-The SIG appears to perform poorly (abnormally high rate or reordered and dropped packets and consequently low throughput with TCP) when running in a SCIONLab User AS with a provider link using OpenVPN.
+The SIG appears to perform poorly (abnormally high rate of reordered and dropped packets and consequently low throughput with TCP) when running in a SCIONLab User AS with a provider link using OpenVPN.
 The exact cause is unclear, likely there is some bad interplay between the two `tun` devices.